twitter/typeahead.js/README.md

 * `grunt test` - Runs the test suite with PhantomJS.
 * `grunt test:browser` - Runs the test suite in your default browser.
 * `grunt watch` - Rebuilds *typeahead.js* whenever a source file is modified.
+* `grunt server` - Serves files from the root of typeahead.js on localhost:8888.
+Useful for using *test/playground.html* for debugging/testing.

 Authors
 -------